-Beaumont Hill provides a broad and balanced curriculum for all children.
+Our intent at Beaumont Hill is to implement a high impact, broad and balanced curriculum for all learners.

-This policy ensures that curriculum planning and assessment matches the very specific needs of different cohorts of children with special educational needs.
+This policy ensures that curriculum planning and assessment matches the very specific needs of children and young people with special educational needs and disabilities.

 The School Curriculum is designed to:

 The curriculum for Beaumont Hill Academy is differentiated to meet the needs of all students: